 Once the bone graft is in place, it creates room for your body to carry out the required repair work after it is in place.
-In other words, a dental bone graft is like a scaffold on which your own bone tissue can grow and regenerate.
+In other words, a dental bone graft acts as a scaffold for the growth and regeneration of your own bone tissue.

 Who needs a dental bone graft?

 Someone who has decreased jawbone density commonly needs a dental bone graft.
 If the following applies to you:

 - Plan to replace a missing tooth with a dental implant.